jblomo/datamining290/slides/2014-04-17-Multimedia.markdown

 # *Break*

 ---

-Slide 1
-  main
-next slide is two column
+next slide is two column - Slide 2
-Slide 2
-  main
 Slide 3
   main
-    a series of sections will work better for some definitions a series of sections will work better for some definitions a series of sections will work better for some definitions a series of sections will work better for some definitions notes next slide is two column
+    a series of sections will work better for some definitions a series of sections will work better for some definitions a series of sections will work better for some definitions a series of sections will work better for some definitions next slide is two column - Slide 4 next slide is two column - Slide 6 next slide is two column - Slide 10
-Slide 4
-  main
-  notes
-Slide 5
-  main
-  notes
-next slide is two column
-Slide 6
-  main
-Slide 7
-  main
-Slide 8
-  main
-  notes
-Slide 9
-  main
-  notes
-next slide is two column
-Slide 10
-  main
-  notes
-Slide 11
-  main
-  notes
-Slide 12
-  main
-  notes
-Slide 13
-  main
-  notes
-Slide 14
-  main
-  notes
-Slide 15
-  main
-  notes
 Slide 16
   main
     a series of sections will work better for some definitions